 Well, that depends on the people that participate in the community.
 So far, the number of features has been an asset, not a liability.
 Should this change, we'll adapt at that time.
 It doesn't matter how many features you offer, people still ask for more.

-Of all the innovations, the rate of the totally new features has been slowing and what we see a lot is how various features are each improving and blending more tightly with other features.
-Ex.: Pretty Tracker.
+Of all the innovations, the rate of the totally new features has been slowing and what we see a lot is how various features are each improving and blending more tightly with other features, for example, Pretty Tracker.

-How can I know Tiki will be there in 5-10 years?
-What about stability/long-term support?
+How can I know Tiki will be there in 5 or 10 years?
+What about stability/long-term support?"

 So Tiki will be around.
 But how good will it be?
 Well, the rate of evolution, innovation, etc. depends on the participation of people just like you .

 Tiki has an all-in-one approach to features.
 Think of it as a suite of applications like Open Office.
-The features are built-in and all optional instead of offered via 3rd party modules/extensions/plugins.
-Because of this model (and the open participation), Tiki has more built-in features than any other Open Source Web app (if you know of one, please let us know!).
+The features are built in and all optional instead of offered via third-party modules/extensions/plugins.
+Because of this model (and the open participation), Tiki has more built-in features than any other Open Source web app.
+(If you know of one, please let us know!)

 Lean apps / complexity